yasimba/ParkingManagementSystem/documentation/README.md

 export to .pdf process.

 Ctrl-Shift-R can be used for adding citations.
 A citation example is for the publication that we have referred to in our proposals where visiting the DOI link below provides a page where a citation can be downloaded in the BibTex format.
 This .bib bibliography file can then be added to this file.
-Next the style .csl can be downloaded from https://www.zotero.org/styles/apa [@6894583] \<- this will become (Segura-Garcia, Felici-Castell, Perez-Solano, Cobos, & Navarro, 2015) plus the following entry will be added to the References when this file is exported to .pdf which also triggers the installation of XeLaTeX:
+Next the style .csl can be downloaded from https://www.zotero.org/styles/apa [@6894583]
+\<- this will become (Segura-Garcia, Felici-Castell, Perez-Solano, Cobos, & Navarro, 2015) plus the following entry will be added to the References when this file is exported to .pdf which also triggers the installation of XeLaTeX:

 Segura-Garcia, J., Felici-Castell, S., Perez-Solano, J. J., Cobos, M., & Navarro, J. M. (2015).
 Low-cost alternatives for urban noise nuisance monitoring using wireless sensor networks. *IEEE Sensors Journal*, *15*(2), 836–844.
 <https://doi.org/10.1109/JSEN.2014.2356342>

+Regarding an example for the Fall 2017 session I use the below to generate the content which appears in the References List when the pdf is exported.

+Current product APA citation: [@TouchScreen]

+Existing research IEEE paper APA citation:

 References (generated when this file is exported)
 -------------------------------------------------